gitlabhq/omnibus-gitlab/doc/settings/database.md

 [PostgreSQL documentation](https://www.postgresql.org/docs/current/pgupgrade.html)
 for more.

+#### Disabling automatic PostgreSQL upgrades

-Furthermore, as of GitLab 12.1, GitLab package upgrades automatically try to upgrade PostgreSQL to the current default version.
+From GitLab 12.1, GitLab package upgrades automatically try to upgrade PostgreSQL to the current default version.
 From GitLab 12.1 to GitLab 12.9, the default version of PostgreSQL is 10.x.